Northwest could tear down 4 Snake dams & still have cheap, reliable power, says study

 BPA sells power from 29 federal dams, including Anderson Ranch on the Boise River, and a nuclear power plant.
 Its 15,000 miles of transmission lines help power the $820 billion economy across Oregon, Washington, Idaho and Montana.

 The agency accounts for 16 percent of Idaho’s annual power load.
-BPA sells electricity here to 28 rural electric cooperatives and municipal utilities — like Weiser and Idaho Falls — who serve a combined 130,000 customers.
+BPA sells electricity here to 28 rural electric cooperatives and municipal utilities – Weiser and Idaho Falls among them – who serve a combined 130,000 customers.

 The Lower Snake River Dams Replacement study proposes a mix of solar and wind power, and programs that encourage customers to cut their energy use at high-demand times.
 Its authors say the energy mix would have only minor effects on greenhouse gas emissions and would not require any new natural gas plants.
 The cost of replacing the power from the dams would amount to only a few cents a day for average residential customers.

-The report comes on the heels of a Monday decision by the 9th U.S. Circuit Court of Appeals, upholding a federal judge’s order that BPA and the U.S. Army Corps of Engineers must spill more water over eight Snake and Columbia dams.
+The report comes on the heels of a Monday decision by the 9th U.S. Circuit Court of Appeals that upheld a federal judge’s order that BPA and the U.S. Army Corps of Engineers must spill more water over eight Snake and Columbia dams.
 U.S. District Judge Michael Simon called for the higher, costlier requirements between April and mid-June to help young salmon migrate out of the river system.

-Critics of the ruling include U.S. Rep. Raul Labrador, R-Idaho, who cosponsored a bill that would reverse Simon’s ruling.
+Critics of the ruling include U.S. Rep. Raul Labrador, R-Idaho, who co-sponsored a bill that would reverse Simon’s ruling.
 “Congress must fight this attack on Idaho’s economy and protect the multiple-use river system that American taxpayers built over 80 years,” Labrador said in a Tuesday news release.
-“I will not stand idle when unelected judges ignore scientific consensus and threaten our way of life.”

-Labrador also objects to removing the dams.
+Labrador, who is running for governor, also objects to removing the dams.
 Also using numbers from BPA, he said breaching would take more than 3,000 megawatts off the grid, costing up to $372 million a year.
-“It would take two nuclear, three coal-fired or six gas-fired power plants to replace the average annual power produced at the four dams, enough energy to power 1.8 million homes,” his news release states, countering the NW Energy study.
+“It would take two nuclear, three coal-fired or six gas-fired power plants to replace the average annual power produced at the four dams, enough energy to power 1.8 million homes,” his news release claims, countering the NW Energy study.

 BPA gets its financing through a revolving line of credit from the U.S. Treasury, capped at $7.7 billion.
 At the end of 2017, BPA had $5 billion in debt, leaving only $2.7 billion.
 It projects this financing will run out by 2023 if no changes are made.

-The study did not take into account that financial situation, said Ben Otto of the Idaho Conservation League, also the president of the NW Energy Coalition.
-But that doesn’t hurt its conclusions, he said: “When BPA conducts this review, I suspect they will find what our study found — that the relative value of the dams is quite low.”
+The study did not take into account that financial situation, said the Idaho Conservation League’s Ben Otto, who is also the president of the NW Energy Coalition.
+But that doesn’t hurt its conclusions, he said: “When BPA conducts this review, I suspect they will find what our study found – that the relative value of the dams is quite low.”

 Tony Jones is an economist with Boise-based Rocky Mountain Econometrics.
 As conservation reduces BPA’s demand, he said, many of its current systems have more redundancies than its customers want or need.
 They will flee BPA if their costs remain higher than the market average.